-Olivier Goudet is the non-executive Director and Chair of the Board.
+Olivier Goudet is a non-executive Director.
 He is a Senior Investment Advisor of JAB.
 He was the CEO and a Managing Partner at JAB, a position he has held from 2012 until 2023.
 He started his professional career in 1990 at Mars, Incorporated.
 After six years, Olivier left Mars to join Valeo.
 In 1998, he returned to Mars, where he became Chief Financial Officer in 2004.
 In 2008, his role was broadened to become the Executive Vice President as well as Group Chief Financial Officer.
 Previously, he served as an adviser to the board of directors of Mars and as the Chair of the board of Anheuser-Busch InBev SA/NV.
-He is also currently the Chairman of the board of directors of Keurig Dr Pepper, Coty and several JAB controlled companies.
-He will hand over his duties as Chair of the Board to Mr. Vandevelde at the end of the annual general meeting on 30 May 2024 and will remain non-executive member of the Board.
+He is also currently the Chairman of the board of directors of Krispy Kreme and a member of the board of directors of Coty, Panera Brands, Inc., Pret Parent Holding Limited, NVA Management LLC, Sages S.A.S. and several JAB controlled companies.